building-envelope-data/metabase/docs/tutorials/interaction_metabase_database.md

 1. Within each project [machine](https://github.com/building-envelope-data/machine),
    create a user for restricted areas like staging and email, for example with `./deploy.mk user NAME=userRestrictedAreas`.
+1. When you are not sure about the meaning of a term, consult the [API specification of the metabase](https://github.com/building-envelope-data/api/blob/develop/apis/metabase.graphql) and the [API specification of product data servers](https://github.com/building-envelope-data/api/blob/develop/apis/database.graphql) which contain all details.

 ## Search `database` via `metabase`